CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.8.
 Features which prevent graffiti from being put on a building
 </p>

 From the above, we see that more nearby buildings will prevent graffiti.
-Furthermore, if nearby buildings have a big number of graffiti on them, then there is less chance that the building in question will have graffiti on it.
+Furthermore, if nearby buildings have a large number of graffiti on them, there is less chance that the building in question will have graffiti.
 Lastly, if the nearby buildings are tall on average, this is also seen to prevent vandalism.

 |**Feature**|**Coefficient**|
 |four\_houses\_away\_graffiti\_buildings|0.82626|